-The innovations that will stand out at CES 2019
+Here are the innovations sure to stand out at CES 2019

-CES 2019 is right around the corner and the anticipation for this year's show and its new technologies is growing.
-As is tradition, the new year will start off with inquisitive marketers and advertisers walking the floors of CES, using their time to connect with clients, meet with partners, listen to competitors and adapt to technologies that will drive business outcomes.
+As is tradition, the new year is starting off with inquisitive marketers and advertisers walking the floors of CES and using their time to connect with clients, meet with partners, listen to competitors and adapt to technologies that will drive business outcomes.

 With more than 2.5 million square feet of exhibit space, CES is often overwhelming for attendees.
 To better navigate the show, network with peers and create a schedule that touches on the best sessions and booths available, I spoke with leading Omnicom executives and CMOs on what they're most excited to see this year.
 Here's what they had to say: